-The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
-Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager was the principal dentist.
+The practice is owned by an individual who is the principal dentist there.
+They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-On the day of inspection, we collected 78 CQC comment cards filled in by patients and spoke with 2 other patients.
+On the day of inspection, we collected 16 CQC comment cards filled in by patients.

-During the inspection we spoke with 2 dentists, 3 dental nurses, 1 receptionists and the practice manager.
+During the inspection we spoke with two dentists, two dental nurses and the business manager.
 We looked at practice policies and procedures and other records about how the service is managed.